createdbypete/createdbypete.com/_posts/articles/2013-05-07-working-with-nested-forms-and-a-many-to-many-association-in-rails-4.md

 Rails provides helpers to make working with this sort of relationship a breeze but when you start to include the nested forms and requirement to add data to that connecting table the solution may not be that obvious.

-I'll be using Rails 4 (rc1), the code will be the same for Rails 3.2 for hte most part the major difference is [Strong Parameters](https://github.com/rails/strong_parameters) is now used in place of `attr_accessible`.
+I'll be using Rails 4 (rc1), the code will be the same for Rails 3.2 for the most part the major difference is [Strong Parameters](https://github.com/rails/strong_parameters) is now used in place of `attr_accessible`.
 You can find out [how to install Rails 4 yourself here](http://createdbypete.com/articles/getting-started-with-rails-4/).

 ## Getting started